peterlacko/gooddata-ui/docs/chart_config.md

 id: chart_config
 ---

-This article describes your options for chart configuration and the basic usage.
+This article describes the options for configuring a chart.

 ## Structure